-- B. New employees may be provided with an initial vacation allotment of up to forty (40) hours of vacation with City Manager (City Attorney or City Clerk, when applicable) approval as long as the initial vacation allotment and the annual accrual does not exceed the vacation earned by the individual's prior employment. - C. Upon reaching the maximum accrual, employees will cease earning vacation until use of vacation brings the accrual below the maximum.
+B. New employees may be provided with an initial vacation allotment of up to forty (40) hours of vacation with City Manager (City Attorney or City Clerk, when applicable) approval as long as the initial vacation allotment and the annual accrual does not exceed the vacation earned by the individual's prior employment.

+Alternatively, new employees may be authorized to begin employment at the six-year accrual rate with the approval of the City Manager (City Attorney or City Clerk, when applicable) as long as the accrual rate does not exceed the rate of vacation earned at the individual's prior employer.

+C. Upon reaching the maximum accrual, employees will cease earning vacation until use of vacation brings the accrual below the maximum.
 If an employee has requested to use vacation and the request has been denied resulting in the employee reaching his/her maximum, the City Manager may authorize a cash out of vacation up to a maximum of forty hours.